 Intertek can help guide your new chemicals and new polymers through the NOMI/NOEQ process, using our extensive regulatory and technical expertise.

-Under the Canadian New Substances Notification Regulations (NSNR) tiered notification system, a substance usually cannot be added to the Domestic Substances List until all four of the following criteria have been met:
+Under the Canadian New Substances Notification Regulations (NSNR) tiered notification system, a substance can be added to the Domestic Substances List (DSL) once all four of the following criteria have been met:

-- The highest in the series of new substances notifications (NSN) has been submitted
+- The highest level new substances notification (NSN) has been submitted;

-- The government's assessment period for this last notification has expired
+- The government's assessment period for has expired;

-- No notifier-specific restrictions on the manufacture, importation, use, or disposal of the substance have been imposed
+- No notifier-specific restrictions, such as a Ministerial Condition, on the manufacture, importation, use, or disposal of the substance have been imposed; and

 - The government has received the notifier's "Notice of Excess Quantity" (NOEQ) indicating that the notifier has manufactured or imported the greatest quantity of substance that triggered the highest NSN.
 The NOEQ is filed within 30 days after the notifier has commenced importing or manufacturing the substance in the greater quantities (i.e., the "Quantity of Excess") that is allowed following government approval of the highest NSN.

-Once a substance is added to the Domestic Substances List (DSL), no further notification by anyone importing or manufacturing the substance is required under the NSNR program , unless the DSL entry for that substance is specifically flagged with a Significant New Activity condition (SNAc), which is a requirement to submit a Significant New Activity notification (SNAn) containing certain prescribed information if an importer or manufacturer will be importing or manufacturing the substance for a purpose or use falling outside the prescribed boundaries for that particular substance.
+Once a substance is added to the DSL, no further notification by anyone manufacturing or importing the substance is required under the NSNR program, unless the DSL entry for that substance is specifically flagged with an “S”-flag indicating a Significant New Activity condition (SNAc), or a “P”-flag denoting a polymer’s reduced regulatory requirement status.

 Need help or have a question?